kee5625/OrpheusAI/README.md

 # OrpheusAI

-OrpheusAI is a two-part application consisting of:
+OrpheusAI is an intelligent diagnostic assistant designed to support dermatological analysis using deep learning.
+The system leverages a custom-built convolutional neural network (CNN) trained and tested on publicly available patient image data from DermNet.

+The MVP implementation supports 10 disease classes, using a Keras-based CNN model optimized for image classification.

+Architecture:

-- A Python backend that loads a Keras model and serves predictions over an HTTP API.
+Backend: A Python server that loads the trained Keras model and serves predictions through a RESTful HTTP API.
-- A frontend client application (see the `Frontend/` directory) for interacting with the model.
+Frontend: A responsive client interface that allows users to upload images and receive real-time diagnostic insights.

-The repository also includes a list of output labels in `diseases.txt`, which can be used to map model outputs to human-readable class names.
+The repository also includes a diseases.txt file that maps the model’s numerical outputs to human-readable class names, enhancing interpretability and ease of integration.

-> Note: This README is based on the current repository structure and file names.
-Review the “API” section against `Backend/server.py` and adjust endpoint names/payloads if they differ.

 ---